 If your test came back positive for celiac disease, chances are your doctor told you to implement a gluten-free diet, and, if you’re lucky, he or she also told you to seek out a bit of nutrition support.
 It’s pretty much cut and dry for them; it’s not so cut and dry for you.

 According to a study by Beyond Celiac, 27 percent of nearly 1,500 adults with celiac disease did not see a healthcare provider post celiac disease diagnosis.
 Why?

 Most said they “were doing fine on their own,” while others said they did not visit a doctor or dietitian because “they did not need to, their provider was not knowledgeable, or previous visits were not helpful.”

-This study highlights how many people with celiac disease feel… and that is that their doctors don’t know what to do with them post diagnosis.
-S
+This study highlights how many people with celiac disease feel, and that is that their doctors don’t know what to do with them post diagnosis.

-ome do nothing; others give poor or unclear advice.
-Few prescribe a path forward to monitor our condition beyond the initial diagnosis.
+Some do nothing; others give poor or unclear advice.
+Few prescribe a path forward to monitor the condition beyond the initial diagnosis.